 It was the geometry

-Looking at the results I knew we were going ahead because the updated model showed a 15% pressure loss increase compared with the original louvre.
+Looking at the results I knew we were winning because the updated model showed a 15% pressure drop increase compared with the original louvre.

 At this point I thought it was time for the mesh sensitivity check as geometry changes moved results into the right direction.
 So I picked up the old recipe and created two more meshes of the updated geometry.
 The original mesh had a base element size of 32mm, so I made one with 36mm and an other one with 24mm.
 Please note that in my CFD code base element size means the largest element in the mesh.
 There are much smaller size elements in the mesh around the blades than that.